-Students transferring from another institution
+Students transferring from another institution (to GSA)

-GSA does not, as a general rule, allow transfers from other institutions.
-However, on rare occasions we may accept applications from students who wish to transfer.
+The Guildford School of Acting (GSA) does not, as a general rule, allow transfers from other institutions.
+However, on rare occasions, the University may accept applications from students who wish to transfer.
 Applications will be assessed on a case by case basis.
-Applicants will be assessed by a rigorous audition process which is appropriate to the level of entry being considered.
+Applicants will be assessed by a rigorous audition process which is appropriate to the Level of entry being considered.
 Previous experience in academic standing is taken into consideration on application along with the appropriateness of the course offered at the previous school before offering the candidate the opportunity to audition for transfer.